-Apply for the Amateo Award 2020
+Applications for the Amateo Award 2020 have now closed

-The Amateo Award 2020 is an opportunity for you to profile your amateur arts group or creative project to an international audience and, in turn, to make connections with participants, policy makers and funders from across Europe.
+The Amateo Award 2020 is an opportunity to profile your amateur arts group or creative project to an international audience and, in turn, to make connections with participants, policy makers and funders from across Europe.
 Previous applicants have also found the Amateo Award gave increased recognition and support at a local level.

 Hear more from previous winners Evelyn from Moving Ground in Belgium, the Amateo Award winner 2019, and Ingrid from OpRoet in The Netherlands, the Amateo Award winner 2018.

 ‘Ed Van Hoorn, F*** the System’ won the first Award in 2018, an amazing project from the Dutch city of Hoorn which united newcomers from Syria, Eritrea and Palestine.
 “We were very, very proud and honoured,” said Lyda Tijsen from Op Roet, the theatrical group which created the project.

 The production had a profound impact on all those who took part including cast member Ayat from Syria: “Before Ed van Hoorn I was afraid, I was alone all the time, it was like living in the dark.
 But afterwards, my life is sunny.
 I met many Dutch people and made new friends.”